wusshit/Dummy-System-Service/README.md

 You can monitor the service's output in two ways:

 1.  **Systemd Journal (Recommended):**
-    View the logs captured by systemd (includes stdout/stderr from the script if `StandardOutput=journal` and `StandardError=journal` are set in the service file).
+    View the logs captured by systemd (includes stdout/stderr from the script as `StandardOutput=journal` and `StandardError=journal` are set in the service file).
     ```bash
     # View all logs for the service
     sudo journalctl -u dummy